 As a Higher Education Corporation, the University is listed as an exempt charity under Schedule 2 to the Charities Act 1993.
 This means for its charitable activities the University benefits from the status of a charity but it is not registered with the Charity Commission.
-The Higher Education Funding Council for England (HEFCE), as principal regulator, is responsible for ensuring that those English universities that are exempt charities fulfil their obligations under charity law.
+The Office for Students (OfS), as principal regulator, is responsible for ensuring that those English universities that are exempt charities fulfil their obligations under charity law.

 The members of the Board of Governors, who include the Vice-Chancellor and staff and student members, are the trustees of the charity.
 The names of the trustees as at 31 January 2018 are listed below, together with the names of any other charities of which each member is also a trustee.